Learning from the past, predicting the statistics for the future, learning an evolving system: Preliminaries

-where $ 0 \leq s \leq t$. \end{theorem} The proof can be found in \cite{RoughPaths}. \begin{example} Let $X$ be a piecewise linear path taking value in $E$.
-Then $X$ can be written as the concatenation of finite linear paths, i.e. there exist linear paths $X_{1}, X_{2}, \dots, X_{l}$ such that
+\end{theorem} The proof can be found in \cite{RoughPaths}. \begin{example} Let $X$ be a $E$-valued piecewise linear path, i.e. $X$ is the concatenation of a finite number of linear paths, and in other words there exists a positive integer $l$ and linear paths $X_{1}, X_{2}, \dots, X_{l}$ such that